alykoshin/gmail-send/README.md

 # gmail-send

-Minimalistic module to send emails using GMail
+Minimalistic module to send emails using GMail (supports `Promise`)

 Basically it's a wrapper around `nodemailer` package to simplify its usage for GMail accounts even more.